dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 }
 {{< / highlightEx >}}

 What does adding an interface give us?
 Well frankly, a lot!
 As nothing depends directly on any implementation but instead depends on an interface, you can now replace the original command handler with any class that implements the new interface.
-Ignoring, for now the usual argument of testability, look at this generic class:
+Ignoring—for now—the usual argument of testability, look at this generic class:

 {{< highlightEx csharp >}}
 public class TransactionCommandHandlerDecorator<TCommand>